 Food and drink options nearby

 If it’s time for a break, then there’s outdoor seating at the Waitrose café at the canal end of the park.
-You’ll also find the Greek Larder in ArtHouse on York Way, or for the ultimate healthy option, why not try the protein bowls and super shakes at the Fuel at Frame Café.
+For the ultimate healthy option, why not try the protein bowls and super shakes at the Fuel at Frame Café.
 There are lots more options at nearby Granary Square.

 A design inspired by the railway – past and present

 This was the first public garden to open at King’s Cross.
 The geometry of the park reflects the pattern of the railway sidings that once ran through the site, while the planting is inspired by the growth found on railway embankments.

 The railway has also influenced the technical design of the gardens.
 The rail tunnels that run into King’s Cross Station are just 4.5 metres under the surface here.
 This limited the depth of the soil and the number of trees that could be planted.
 The solution was to plant in raised beds which are framed in corten steel – a material used in the construction of the railways in industrial times.

 Handyside Gardens is designed and landscaped by Dan Pearson Studio.
 Dan Pearson is an internationally acclaimed landscape architect, his studio is involved in different aspects of the gardens and open space at King’s Cross.
 Dan writes regularly about gardening and you can read more about Handyside Gardens in this Observer Magazine piece.